unionai/unionai-docs/README.md

 templating system and the [Sphinx](https://www.sphinx-doc.org) static site generator.

-The site is hosted on Cloudflare Pages in the [docs-union-ai](https://dash.cloudflare.com/fcdf789dd2ac34464befdf8153c3b360/pages/view/docs-union-ai)
+The site is hosted on Cloudflare Pages in the [docs-union-ai](https://dash.cloudflare.com/fcdf789dd2ac34464befdf8153c3b360/pages/view/docs-union-ai) project.
-project:

 ## Set up your local Python environment

-* Create a virtual Python environment with Python 3.11 installed
+* Create a virtual Python environment with Python 3.11 installed.
 * Activate that virtual environment.
-* Install the dependencies with `pip install -r requirements.txt`
+* Install the dependencies with `pip install -r requirements.txt`.

 ## Build the site

-* Run the build with `python build.py`
+* Run the build with `python build.py`.

 The resulting HTML files will be in the directory `build/html`.